-Anytime I’ve got a cranky kiddo in the house (or a cranky husband, for that matter), I break out some of these easy mango popsicles to share.
+Anytime I’ve got a cranky kid in the house (or honestly, a cranky husband), I pull out a batch of these easy mango popsicles.

-Because really, they could be called sunshine popsicles on account of how they seem to automatically brighten your day.
+Because really, they could also be called sunshine popsicles based on how quickly they brighten everyone’s mood.

-I mean, have you ever seen anyone frown while eating a popsicle?
+I mean… have you ever seen someone frown while eating a popsicle?

 Mango Popsicle Video